InnoFang/code-counter/README.md

 ### Show verbose searching information

-Search information is not displayed by default.
-If you concern about it, you can use the `-v, --verbose` parameter to view it
+Searching information is not displayed by default.
+If you concern about it, you can use the `[-v --verbose]` parameter to view it

 ```
 $ codecount ./code-counter -v